ARCHITECTING TRUST / AI SECURITY

 Optional and inconsistent Standardised and repeatable

-Limited measurable value Easier to tie to ticketing KPIs
+Limited measurable value Easier to tie to workflow KPIs